gajendraJangid421/UnPuzzle-the-Brain-/README.md

 # UnPuzzle-the-Brain-
 "UnPuzzle the Brain!" is a gaming app which consists of six different puzzle games.
-These 6 different puzzles are as following-
+These 6 different puzzles are as following -
 1. Sliding Number Game
 2. Memory Number Game
 3. Guess the Number